 - Create a strong need-based, endowed-scholarship model that enhances our selectivity, increases our acceptance rate and strengthens student retention;

 - Provide salaries for co-ops in the not-for-profit sector to make it possible for students to pursue these socially-important but unpaid experiences;

-- Support an array of student-success initiatives that include effective academic advising from admission through graduation, tutorial services, co-op and career
+- Support an array of student-success initiatives that include effective academic advising from admission through graduation, tutorial services, co-op and career counseling, and individualized mentoring.

 We have seen our academic reputation strengthen steadily as we continue to attract, retain and graduate higher-achieving and more diverse students each year.